 Kyle Pfortmiller made his Metropolitan Opera debut as the Marquis d’Obigny in a new production of La traviata directed by Willy Decker during the 2010-2011 season.
 He was heard later in the season in Capriccio.
 Also during the 2010-2011 season, he made his Gotham Chamber Opera debut in performances of Xavier Montsalvatge’s El gato con botas at the New Victory Theater in New York.

-Kyle has appeared with opera companies throughout the United States including the Metropolitan Opera, New York City Opera, Michigan Opera Theatre, Florida Grand Opera, Tulsa Opera, Sarasota Opera, Opera Idaho, Forth Worth Opera, Lake George Opera Festival among many others.
+Kyle has appeared with opera companies throughout the United States including the Metropolitan Opera, New York City Opera, Michigan Opera Theatre, Florida Grand Opera, Opera Carolina, Tulsa Opera, Sarasota Opera, Opera Idaho, Forth Worth Opera, among many others.

 Kyle made his European debut with the De Nederlandse Opera as Silvio in Pagliacci in March 2006 to critical acclaim heralded as “a voice that could give us a father Germont and other lyric roles in the great American baritone tradition of Robert Merrill.”

-Mr. Pfortmiller is a graduate of Illinois Wesleyan University, where he recently returned for a week of masterclasses, lessons and class visits that culminated in a recital of some of his most favorite music, and Manhattan School of Music.
+Mr. Pfortmiller is a graduate of Illinois Wesleyan University, where he was honored with the 2014 Distinguished Alumnus Award in a week-long visit that included masterclasses, lessons, class visits and a recital of some of his most favorite music, and Manhattan School of Music.